Why problem-solving is important

 - Either person can raise a problem for discussion at any time.

-- Either person can say ‘no’ if they don’t want to talk about it right then, but agree to make another time to discuss it – no more than a day after it first comes up.
+- Either person can say ‘no’ if they don’t want to talk about it right then, but agree to make another time soon to discuss it – no more than 1-2 days after it first comes up.

 - If the discussion gets heated, either person can call for a ‘break’ to calm down.